 [5] Update the paper feeding correction value (Function code 58)

-Before starting the operation below, be sure to set letter-size paper for printing check patterns.
+Before starting the operation below, be sure to set letter-size paper in paper trays #1 and #2 for printing check patterns.

 (1) On your PC, run "filedg32.exe" in the folder created in Section 7.1.1.